jhonsonlee/bikesharing-project/README.md

 ## Make Use of This Repo
 This repo is originally from [udacity_pytorch](https://github.com/udacity/deep-learning-v2-pytorch).
-You are encouraged to exercise to build your own Multilayer Neural Network(MLP) in `your_answer.py`.
+You are encouraged to exercise to build your own Multi Layer Perceptron(MLP) in `your_answer.py`.
 I have included the solution as well in `my_solution.py`.
 You can use this solution if you are stuck along the way.
 However, you encouraged to use your own thinking and understanding first.

 Once you have completed all TODOs in `your_answer.py`, you can head to your `Your_first_neural_network.ipynb` to run and debug your code.